PxTools/PxBuild/validation.md

 Key-part stuff, should be called in sequence.
 It makes little sence to try b if a failed
 - a) ensure LANGUAGES and LANGUAGE is present, and than LANGUAGE one LANGUAGES  (  2) check_language: ensures default languge is defined in languages keyword )
 - b) ensure at least one of STUB or HEADING is present and when present, is complete and have the same length for all LANGUAGES.
-c) if CONTVARIABLE is present: ensure the value has the same index in STUB union HEADING for all LANGUAGES.
+- c) if CONTVARIABLE is present: ensure the value has the same index in STUB union HEADING for all LANGUAGES.
-d) ensure VALUES is complete
+- d) ensure VALUES is complete
-e) check_lang_keys: ensures for keywords in const.LANGDEPENDENT_KEYWORDS that any language used is fould in LANGUAGES
+- e) check_lang_keys: ensures for keywords in const.LANGDEPENDENT_KEYWORDS that any language used is fould in LANGUAGES
-g) ensure all subkeys are legal
+- g) ensure all subkeys are legal
-f) ensure mandatory and completeness
+- f) ensure mandatory and completeness
-f1) check_mandatory: ensures that each mandatory keywords has at least one record in the model. f2) completeness:
+- f1) check_mandatory: ensures that each mandatory keywords has at least one record in the model.
-    - language but no subkey
-    -
+- f2) completeness:

 Pure value, in random order.
 If one fails this does not affect the succes/failing of others
 - check_codes_values_equal_count: ensures that if language and variable are defined for both CODES and VALUES, then they have the same number of values.